Add the Qumulo file server for CIFS.

 The Add Qumulo file storage dialog box appears.

-In the Name box, type the server name.
+In the Name box, enter a name for the server.

 In the Qumulo cluster box, enter the fully qualified domain name (FQDN) of the host.

-From the Plan list, select a server backup plan.
+From the Plan list, select the server plan to use for the server.

-All of the participating backup nodes must be at the same feature release level.
+Note: All the access nodes that you select must have the same feature release.

-To browse and select the CIFS shares available on the file server, for Backup Content, click Edit, and then select the CIFS share.
+To modify the content that is backed up by the default subclient, for Backup Content, click Edit, and then select the content.